Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 ## Names

-The names of the 10 savegames is stored in the file "Saves".
+The names of the 10 savegames are stored in the file "Saves".
 This file starts with an unsigned big-endian 16-bit value which gives the index of the last played savegame (0 to 10).

 Then for each of the 10 savegames there are 39 bytes.
-38 bytes can be used for the name and the last byte must be a terminating 0-byte.
+38 bytes can be used for the name and the last byte is reserved for a terminating 0-byte which ends the name.
 If the name is shorter than 38 characters the rest should be filled with 0-bytes as well.

 Note: Some original versions used the wrong file size.
-It should be 392 bytes (header word + 10 * 39 bytes).
+It should be 392 bytes (2 byte header word + 10 * 39 bytes).
 But some versions had 382 bytes (only 38 bytes per savegame).
-I guess they forgot about the terminating 0-bytes.
+I guess they forgot to count the terminating 0-bytes.
 Anyway saving in slot 10 will not increase the filesize so with the 382 byte file the savegame name for slot 10 might be truncated if it is longer than 28 characters.

+## Content

 A savegame basically consists of 5 files:
 - Automap.amb: Stores exploration of 3D maps